mozilla/platform-status/CONTRIBUTING.md

 ## Should We Add Feature X?

-The feature makes a good candidate if any of the following are true:
+This list isn't definitive, but a feature makes a good candidate if any of the following are true:

 * a standardization process has started
-* major browsers have started implementing it
+* major browsers have started implementing it or are experimenting with it
-* it been requested by web designers/developers
+* it has been requested by web designers/developers

 ## Developing the Site